Skip to main content

 Subjectsubject_claim value must exactly match an allowed_subjects entry (never prefix/substring); empty list is deny-all

-ReplayAssertions are single-use — keyed by jti, or by (iss, sub, iat, exp) when jti is absent (K8s SA tokens carry none), held until the token's exp
+ReplayAssertions are single-use — keyed by jti, or by (iss, sub, iat, exp) when the issuer omits one (RFC 7523 permits it), held until the token's exp.
+Kubernetes projected ServiceAccount tokens do carry a jti and key on it

 Type matchjwt-bearer assertions only match non-SPIFFE rows; jwt-spiffe only matches spiffe_jwt rows